 - Focus groups

 7. Build a dedicated support team

 In order to enhance customer experience, you have to invest in polishing the emotional intelligence, understanding, and training of the support team so that with every customer interaction they deliver optimal experiences.

-Make your team well prepared with knowledge and the latest updates about your product or service.
+Make your team well prepared with the knowledge and the latest updates about your product or service.
 This will help them to be comfortable handling customer inquiries.
 You should also offer ongoing training on a quarterly or annual basis.

 This way, your team will continue to improve their ability to serve your customers and to provide the level of top-notch support you want to be associated with your brand.

 To enhance the customer conversation and provide the best service, you can add on other members if required.
 If adding other members can add value and meaning to the conversation both customers, as well as agents, can add other members.